rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 ## Relation Mappers

-A mapper is an object that takes a relation and maps it into a different representation.
-Mappers are generated automatically and in typical cases you don't have to define them; however, ROM provides a DSL to define custom mappings or you can register your own mapper objects for custom, non-standard queries, or complex cross-datastore mappings.
+A mapper is an object that takes relation and maps it into a different representation.
+Mappers are generated automatically, and in typical cases, you don't have to define them.
+However, ROM provides a DSL to define custom mappings, or you can register your mapper objects for custom, non-standard queries, or complex cross-datastore mappings.

 To learn more about mappers, check out the